 Calculus and linear algebra; accepted applicants are also strongly encouraged to take real analysis before matriculating

 Standardized test scores are not required and not reviewed for this program.
 If you have taken a standardized test such as the GRE, GMAT, or MCAT and want to submit your scores, please note that they will not be used as a metric during the application review.
 Applications will be reviewed holistically based on all required application components.

 Vivien Thomas Scholars Initiative

-The Vivien Thomas Scholars Initiative (VTSI) is a new endowed fellowship program at Johns Hopkins for PhD students in STEM fields.
+The Vivien Thomas Scholars Initiative (VTSI) is an endowed fellowship program at Johns Hopkins for PhD students in STEM fields.
 It provides full tuition, stipend, and benefits while also providing targeted mentoring, networking, community, and professional development opportunities.
-Students who have attended a historically black college and university (HBCU) or other minority serving institution (MSI) for undergraduate study are eligible to apply.
-More information about the VTSI program is available here.
-To be considered for the VTSI, the SOPHAS application should be completed by November 15, 2021, and all VTSI and other supplementary materials must be received by December 1, 2021.
-Please see the individual program home page on SOPHAS for additional information.
-Requests for application fee waivers are due by November 10.
-Please visit our Application Fee Waiver Page to view information on how to request an application fee waiver.
+Students who have attended a historically Black college and university (HBCU) or other minority serving institution (MSI) for undergraduate study are eligible to apply.
+To be considered for the VTSI, you will need to submit a SOPHAS application and VTSI supplementary materials.
+Check back in Summer 2022 to learn about application fee waivers and VTSI application deadlines.

 Tuition and Funding

 Admitted PhD students are automatically considered for full funding, including five years of full tuition coverage, a paid research assistantship and individual health insurance.